 On 1 August 1929 "The Clan Campbell Association of America" received its first member and was formally organized on 15 December 1929.
 The national president was Mrs. Mary Latham Norton of San Francisco, CA. The annual membership subscription in the Association was $1.00 per year, later raised to $2.00.
 The official publication of the Association was The Highlander.
 As far as can be determined, only two issues were published -- Issue No. 1, December 1930, and Issue No. 2, February 1937.
 Mrs. Norton also served as the national chair of the fund-raising effort for the "Campbell Memorial Belfry Tower" that was being built in Inveraray, Argyll, Scotland, by Niall Campbell, 10th Duke of Argyll and Chief of Clan Campbell.
 She was appointed to that post by the Duke of Argyll in 1927.
 Following the completion of the Belfry in the late 1930's, the Association became dormant and for the next thirty-five years or so there was no active national Clan Campbell organization in the United States.
 In it hey-day, the Association had about 200 members.

-The Clan Campbell Society as we know it today was conceived in July 1972 at Grandfather Mountain Highland Games by J. Boylston Campbell (Malvern, PA), the late Judge Hugh Brown Campbell (Charlotte, NC) and Dr. B. Blackburn Campbell, Ph.D.
+The Clan Campbell Society as we know it today was conceived in July 1972 at Grandfather Mountain Highland Games by the late J. Boylston Campbell (Malvern, PA), the late Judge Hugh Brown Campbell (Charlotte, NC) and the late Dr. B. Blackburn Campbell, Ph.D.
 (Athens, GA).
-These men became the founding officers (President, Vice-President and Secretary/Treasurer) of "The Clan Campbell Society (USA)" the following July at the Grandfather Mountain Games.
+These men became the founding officers (President, Vice-President and Secretary/Treasurer) of "The Clan Campbell Society (USA)" the following July at the Grandfather Mountain Highland Games (GMHG).

 In January 1974, the "Clan Campbell Society of the United States" was created in New York City at the request of our then Clan Chief, Mac Cailein Mòr, Ian Campbell, 12th Duke of Argyll, and headed by the Chief's sister, Lady Jean Campbell, who then resided in New York City.
 Lady Jean was appointed by her brother to serve as the Society's High Commissioner, i.e., personal representative of the Clan Chief.
 The two organizations discovered each other and decided to join together as one: "The Clan Campbell Society, United States of America".
 This merger was completed at the Stone Mountain Highland Games, GA, in October 1974.
 The Society at that time was an unincorporated organization.